 A Tourist Trip To Lagos: Population, Weather and Victoria Island

 Lagos was a chaotic ball of confusion and aggression.
-The temperatures aren’t as sky rocketing as Abuja but it felt more enthralling.
-The heat was overwhelming to a point I couldn’t tell the difference between my skin, the sweat and the clothes that I wore; it was one and the same thing.
+The temperatures aren’t as skyrocketing as Abuja, but it felt more enthralling.
+The heat was overwhelming to a point I couldn’t tell the difference between my skin, the sweat and the clothes that I wore; it was the same thing.
 Lagos is the most populated city in Africa with over 21 million people living in a city that cannot accommodate everybody’s needs.
-At the sun’s peak, the hustle and bustle of the city was buzzing full of life; touts eagerly calling pedestrians to enter their buses, vendor street women getting the attention of on-lookers to buy their exotic West African dishes and men shouting in hostile tones to one another.
+At the sun’s peak, the hustle and bustle of the city were buzzing full of life; touts eagerly calling pedestrians to enter their buses, vendor street women getting the attention of on-lookers to buy their exotic West African dishes and men shouting in hostile tones to one another.
 As a tourist in the middle of the humid economic capital, coming from a calmer country, I thought these words cut through the air like a knife and people were about to fight; blows swinging violently in the air.

 Echoes of birds cooing in the tree branches, the wind gently blowing in the thick air and the sun’s rays filtering through the leaves on the trail.
 The water was brown and dark, ripples coming murky and unknown creatures below.
 The water was filled with thick trees growing in between one another in a thicket that made the atmosphere feel like the wilderness unleashed.
 Some parts of the water were light green coloured with algae that neatly layered the surface with broken branches and thick tree trucks sprinkled upon the waterbody.
-There were bushes sprawling with weeds, sprouts and greenery from all angles and directions; hazardous signs lay lurking in the distance, “BEWARE OF SNAKES AND CROCODILES” they said.
+Bushes were sprawling with weeds, sprouts and greenery from all angles and directions; hazardous signs lay lurking in the distance, “BEWARE OF SNAKES AND CROCODILES” they said.
 The mixture seemed effortless and random; the beauty of nature explored.

 Lekki Conservation Centre is home to the highest and longest canopy walkway in Africa.
 This suspended structure is 401 metres long.
 It gives a panoramic view of the forests canopy at its highest height of 22.5 metres above the ground.
 As a lover of heights, I rushed at the chance of running up the canopy walkway while Ebube on the other hand, didn’t share my enthusiasm.
 He slowed us down on our journey but eventually found the courage to take one fateful step after another, trying not to look down as he walked.
-The canopy in itself was grey like a net with meshes as handles holding up the contraption.
+The canopy was grey like a net with meshes as handles holding up the contraption.
 The more people that got onto the canopy, the more it started to swing from side to side like an unstable bridge that was just about to collapse.
-Most people think that looking down is very scary but this is quite the contrary, I find it easier to find your balance when you’re so high up in the air.
+Most people think that looking down is very scary, but this is quite the contrary, I find it easier to find your balance when you’re so high up in the air.

 Moments flew by and what once seemed like it would take a lifetime to finish was over before Ebube and I could comprehend.
-We followed the jagged path to an open field containing human sized classic board games; checkers, chess, ludo, snakes and ladders.
+We followed the jagged path to an open field containing human-sized classic board games; checkers, chess, ludo, snakes and ladders.
 Since chess is my favourite, we had to play.
 The pieces were placed in a shelter hidden away in solitude from the sun.
 Ebube and I quickly picked up the pieces; sweat dripping down our overheated bodies like a Turkey in an oven.
 I picked the white pieces while he got the black pieces.
-I stood behind my players; all the pawns, knights, rooks, bishops, queen, king that stood in my line of command being led strategically into the battlefield.
+I stood behind my players; all the pawns, knights, rooks, bishops, queen, a king that stood in my line of command being led strategically into the battlefield.
 Soldiering forward which each move, my pieces fought a good fight and ended up victorious.
 The game was won by the whites and the blacks were caught in checkmate and had to surrender.

 I wish I could say that the night-time was cooler than the day but that would only be a lie; the city never slept.
 There were stands with food vendors dilly-dallying up and about to meet their customers’ orders.
-Restaurants with tables sprawled about with large flat screen televisions to watch football lay positioned on the street to attract more consumers.
-The best chicken shawarma tasted in a long time came from the streetside of Lagos.
+Restaurants with tables sprawled about with large flat-screen televisions to watch football lay positioned on the street to attract more consumers.
+The best chicken shawarma tasted in a long time coming from the street side of Lagos.
 Street food in this populous city ruled the day because it was cheap and easily available.
 Electricity shortage happened on an average of ten hours each day.
 Most of the waking hours are spent in darkness; the best investment for every Nigerian home, business, hotel and store is a generator.
 The humidity reigned in the night just as it had in the daytime, sweat sticking onto your moist skin while you slept.